DeliSauce/Team-Challenge-React-Native/README.md

       }

 ### Future goals
-- Add Firebase notifications (updates regarding leaders, etc).
+- Add Firebase notifications (updates regarding leaders, new challenges, etc).
+  - this may require a iOS developer account...Android may be simpler
 - "Beautify" challenge overview information and standings.
+  - look into graphing modules for react native
 - Make user search more robust.
-Possibly even include the option to email non-users with a link to the app in the Play store.
+  - include option to email non-users with a link to the app in the Play store.

 ### Other Important Information